Code Intelligence

 Custom Queries¶

-Custom query extraction helpers are not part of the v1.6.2 public API.
-In Rust, call get_parser() and use the tree-sitter query APIs directly when the built-in process() fields are not enough.
+Custom query execution helpers are not part of the v1.9 public API.
+Use get_highlights_query, get_injections_query, get_locals_query, or get_tags_query Available by v1.9 to retrieve bundled query source, then run host-language tree-sitter query APIs or walk the AST manually when process() fields are not enough.